Home

 Recent News and Announcements

-• Notice of Voter Registration for Tuesday, August 6, 2024 Election
+• Notice of Voter Registration for the November 5 General Election

-Notice of Voter Registration for Tuesday, August 6, 2024 Election
+Notice of Voter Registration for the November 5 General Election

 TO THE QUALIFIED ELECTORS OF ANN ARBOR CHARTER TOWNSHIP: PLEASE TAKE NOTICE that any qualified elector of Ann Arbor Charter Township in the state of Michigan who is not already registered, may register to vote at the office of...